tomzorz/shoreparty.org/posts/trim-crop-and-more-with-ffmpeg.md

 layout: layouts/post.njk
 ---

 In this first installment of ffmpeg tutorials, let's take a look at trimming (something that makes a video smaller), cropping (something that makes a video smaller) and also, making videos smaller.
-These three might be the most often needed usecases I encounter.
+These three might be the most often needed use cases I encounter.
 In the following examples I'll always use `input.mp4` and `output.mp4` as input and output respectively - just replace these with your actual filenames.
 The `-i` flag specifies _an_ input, and they generally always come in the beginning.
 The last parameter is always the output name, conveniently no flag needed for that.

 ## Trimming

-Trimming lets us slice out a desired timespan from a video, and with ffmpeg we can do this without re-encoding the video - this means that this action is almost "instant", opposed to regular video editors.
+Trimming lets us slice out a desired timespan from a video, and with ffmpeg we can do this without re-encoding it - this means that this action is almost "instant", opposed to regular video editors.
 The time trimming will take only depends on your storage speed, copying the necessary parts into a new file.

 To trim a video, call: